Pope John Paul II Center, Room 210

 All 21st Century Scholars must enroll as full-time, undergraduate students at an eligible institution within the state of Indiana and file the FAFSA by April 15.
 Scholars must complete the College Scholar Success Program each year of college.
 The details of this program can be found on the Learn More Indiana website, learnmoreindiana.org.
 Scholars also must maintain Satisfactory Academic Progress (SAP), and the definition of SAP can be found in the Undergraduate Catalog in My Cougar Connection.

 21st Century Scholars are required to complete 30 credit hours during an award year in order to renew their scholarship.
 If you do not complete this, you may be able to pull credits from your credit bank to get to 30 credits.
 You credit bank is populated by credits you earned in high school through dual credit or credits over 30 you earned in an award year.
 If you don’t have credits in your bank and don’t receive the 21st Century Scholarship in a particular year you can earn your way back into the Scholars program by completing 30 credit hours the following year and staying in good standing with all other requirements.
 For example, if you earn 28 credits your first year, but earn 30 credits your second year, you will be eligible to receive your full scholarship your third year if you’re in good standing otherwise.
+If you fail to complete 30 credits in an academic year and don’t have enough in your credit bank to get to 30, but complete at least 24 credit hours and have financial need as defined by FASA, then you may switch to using the Frank O’Bannon grant (an alternative state grant).
+The Office of Financial Aid will automatically assess your eligibility as part of their annual awarding process.

 The Academic & Career Development Center can answer any questions you may have about the 21st Century Scholar program, and the ACDC office provides many opportunities that will allow you to meet your College Scholar Success Program requirements.

 Stop in or call for an appointment.
-Visit Academic Support for more information and online resources.